viakab/fpv-builds/README.md

 Personal build log for the multirotors I've designed, built, tuned and flown over about 14 years of RC aircraft (fixed wing → helicopters → FPV multirotors).
-It's documented because frame design, wiring and integration, RF video links, bench-to-first-flight testing, are the parts of this I enjoy most.
+It's documented because the parts I enjoy most are frame design, wiring and integration and RF video links as well as bench-to-first-flight testing.

 Each build folder will have the full parts list, more photos, and notes.